Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

+- The Hurricanes are 14-9 when listed as a moneyline favorite this season.

+- When it has played with moneyline odds of -135 or shorter, Carolina has compiled a 14-9 record (winning 60.9% of its games).

-- New Jersey has four games this season playing as the underdog by +115 or longer, and is 3-1 in those contests.
+- New Jersey has won three of its four games when it is the underdog by +115 or longer on the moneyline.

 Hurricanes Player Props